Toucandy/data-index/README.md

 ```

 One can notice that with such a definition, `Index` turns out to be something
-very similar to `Reader`, saving `forall`.
-Furthermore, "classical" indices
+very similar to `Reader` monad, saving `forall`.
+Furthermore, "classical"
-from the beginning become `pure` indices, in virtue of
+indices from the beginning become `pure` indices, in virtue of

 ```haskell
 pure i = Index (const i)